Don DeLillo's books: a complete guide

 Don DeLillo is one of the greatest living American novelists.
 Over the last forty-five years he has produced seventeen novels and several plays, many of which are considered to contain some of the finest writing of the twentieth and twenty-first centuries.

-Anyone new to Don DeLillo's books could be forgiven for not having a clue where to start.
-Luckily, Kris Doyle who worked closely on Don's works in his role as Editorial Director at Picador, is on hand to offer some expert advice.
+Here we share our guide to Don DeLillo, complete with a note from Kris Doyle who worked closely on Don's works in his role as Editorial Director at Picador.

 The Silence